mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/read_write_action_examples.md

 - show the completion menu
 - re-highlight nodes

-## Examples of actions that require IDEA locks
+## Examples of Actions That Require Idea Locks

 Useful methods: